 Should I cut off dead hydrangea blooms (deadhead)?

 Yes (but you don't have to).
-The most common form that your snipping will take when it comes to caring for your hydrangeas is deadheading, which is not technically "pruning."
-Deadheading your hydrangea can increase bloom and help keep your hydrangeas looking neat, but you also don't have to deadhead in order to keep your plant healthy.
+The most common form that your snipping will take when it comes to caring for your hydrangeas is deadheading.
+This is not technically "pruning."
+Deadheading your hydrangea can increase bloom and help keep your hydrangeas looking neat.
+However, you also don't have to deadhead in order to keep your plant healthy.
 Some gardeners like to leave the spent flowers on their hydrangeas for seasonal interest.
-If you do choose to deadhead, remember to leave the flowers on as long as possible, because many will change color as they age.
+If you do choose to deadhead, remember to leave the flowers on as long as possible.
+This is because many will change color as they age.

 How to deadhead your hydrangeas